flag #

 float defines and parses a floating point flag, named name

+.
 When the flag is given by the user, it returns its parsed floating point value.
+When it is not, it returns the value in fdefault

+.
 This version supports abbreviations.
+This version supports a custom value description.

 fn (FlagParser) string_multi #